grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 Cassandra sighed.
 "I can hear them now.
 The pursuing sub is still after us.
 It is definitely not sinking.
 As far as I can tell, it isn't even fucking damaged."

 "Fuck me!"
-Percy spat and lit a cigarillo.
+Percy spat and lit a cheroot.
 "It sounded so fuckin' good.
 I thought we'd at least have taken a bit of wind out of their fuckin' sails."
 This she said mostly to herself.

 [//]: # (### Another torpedo fired at the prospect; hits derelict)